 Even if the glass slipper had been magically designed by the Fairy Godmother to fit only Cinderella's foot, the King would not have known that.
 Why did he expect to find the mysterious young woman with whom the prince had danced at the ball by having the Grand Duke try the shoe on every maiden for size?
 It would have fit many girls.

 Ariel is the daughter of Triton, who rules as king of Atlantica, and Hercules is the son of Zeus, who rules as king of the gods on Mount Olympus.
 In Greek mythology, Triton is the son of Poseidon, god of the sea, and brother of Zeus.
 This means that Triton and Hercules are first cousins, making Ariel and Hercules first cousins, once removed.
 But is it so in the Disney canon?
-We'll probably never know.4.
-How old was the Beast when he was cursed?Movie: Beauty and the Beast
+We'll probably never know.

-, Lumiere makes it clear that the castle and its inhabitants have been cursed for ten years.
+The enchantress gives the cursed prince a rose that would bloom until his twenty-first year.
+By the time Belle enters the picture, the rose has lost most of its petals, which indicates that the prince is around twenty years old.
+By the end of the movie, the last petal falls.
+In the song "Be Our Guest", Lumiere makes it clear that the castle and its inhabitants have been cursed for ten years.
 Was the prince really not yet eleven when he was cursed?
 If so, why does he look older in his portrait?
 Did an enchanted object paint it long after he was cursed, guessing at what he would look like as a human?
 So many questions...

 In a classic scene from Disney's Sleeping Beauty, the kings Stefan and Hubert sing "The Skumps Song" (also known as the Drinking Song), in which they congratulate themselves on their children's impending nuptials and look forward to a "bright future".

 The kings clearly use the word "skumps" as a drinking toast.
 But what does it mean?
-Does it comes from the Finnish "skumppa", meaning "sparkling wine"?
+Does it come from the Finnish "skumppa", meaning "sparkling wine"?
 Or is it simply a nonsensical invention, like Cinderella's "Bibidi-Bobidi-Boo", The Sword in the Stone's "Higitus Figitus" or Mary Poppins' "Supercalifragilisticexpialidocious"?